system76/docs/content/customize-dock.md

   - /articles/move-launcher
 ---

-Pop!\_OS and Ubuntu both contain an application dock on the left side of the screen.
+Pop!\_OS and Ubuntu both contain an application dock on the bottom of the screen.
 You can adjust this preference, move the dock to the bottom of the screen, and more in <u>Settings</u>.

 ## Default Dock on Pop!\_OS

 Pop!\_OS includes a lightweight version of Dash to Dock, which is why the dock already displays on the bottom of the screen by default.

 ![Stock Pop Dock](/images/customize-dock/pop-dock.png)